This website is a copyrighted Intellectual Property. [U.S. Copyright registration #'s: TXu 1-915-926; 2014, TXu 2-061-539; 2017]

 is devoted to delivering a better public understanding when it comes to the historically discarded saga of Amelia Earhart's

 missing person case, and her eventual 'private life desired return' to the United States after the war years.

-Beyond this, his aim remains geared toward helping people interested in Amelia Earhart to conceptualize the truthful nature
+Beyond this, the aim remains geared toward helping people interested in Amelia Earhart to conceptualize the truthful nature

 of what actually became of her after July 2, 1937, in order to return public thought to a higher understanding of her remarkable

-legacy--that became mired in ambiguity as a result of the 'mystery' aspect so deftly applied to her non-publicized world flight
+legacy--that became mired in ambiguity as a result of the 'mystery' aspect applied to her non-publicized world flight outcome.

-a result of the U.S. government's 'official silence cloud' that has perpetually remained over the subject of Amelia's
+a result of the U.S. government's 'official silence cloud' that has perpetually greeted the subject of Amelia's missing

 orator, multi-linguist, universal philosopher, feeling poet, skilled photographer and